miklevin/MikeLev.in/_posts/2023-06-09-piquing-copilot-s-interest-about-pi-and-ai-and-on-his-blog-he-has-copilot-a-i-s-e-o.md

 headline: Exploring AI and Pi with MOZ and Copilot on my Blog - A Perfect Day for a Sci-Fi Story!
 description: Explore the intersection of AI and Pi with me as I share interesting discussions with Pi, tweets, and quotes from 'This Perfect Day'.
 Join me on my journey as I work with MOZ to control the subject matter of a test and share my thoughts on how this so-called aipocalypse isn't even a real thing.
 Lighten up people!
 We've got Star Trek ahead of us (but without the Eugenics war).
 keywords: MOZ, SEO, New York City, Staten Island, Kosher food, Icarus, Aipocalypse, Chicken Little, SEO industry, 2007, NYC, Wizards of MOZ, Pi, AI, Apple Store, Apps, Tweets, URL, Copy/Paste, 18 posts, Twitter feed, World, Content, Stopping Point
-categories: new york city, ai, seo, copy/paste
+categories: copy/paste, new york city, ai, seo
 permalink: /blog/piquing-copilot-s-interest-about-pi-and-ai-and-on-his-blog-he-has-copilot-a-i-s-e-o/
 layout: post
 group: blog